minaskar/pocomc/docs/source/index.rst

     :class: tip

     🖥 A good place to get started is with the :doc:`install` and then the :doc:`pages/quickstart` guide.
+If you are not familiar with Bayesian inference or how PMC wotks have a look at the :doc:`background`.

-    📖 For more details, check out the :doc:`tutorials` and :doc:`examples`, including the full :doc:`api` documentation.
+    📖 For more details, check out the :doc:`advanced`, :doc:`tutorials` and :doc:`examples`,
+    including the full :doc:`api` documentation.

     💡 If you're running into problems getting ``pocoMC`` to do what you want, first